GoateSo/RSATasks/README.md

 - Cheaters will be disqualified, and those who fail to appear competent enough to be in the tiered channels will be removed from the channel.
 - You will be required to submit your solution.
 - **solutions have to fulfill the input and output requirements of the task**
+- if a problem gives you an array, try not to modify the array (it makes testing a slight headache)

 ## Additional information:
 - each task consists of